theironcook/Kojak/README.md

 ##Kojak: A simple JavaScript profiler [![Build Status](https://api.travis-ci.org/theironcook/Kojak.png)](http://travis-ci.org/theironcook/Kojak)

 ####What is Kojak?
 Kojak is a simple utility that can help you figure out which of your JavaScript functions are running too slow.
-It tracks which of your functions are called, how often they are called, how much time they are taking, how the functions were called.
-It can also track your ajax calls and help figure out how fast they are. (<a href="http://en.wikipedia.org/wiki/Kojak">Kojak</a> was a tv show detective)
+It tracks when your functions are called, how often they are called, how much time they are taking, how the functions were called.
+It can also track your ajax calls and help figure out how fast they are.
+(Kojak was a <a href="http://en.wikipedia.org/wiki/Kojak">tv show detective</a>)

 ####Why Kojak?
-I've found that Chrome's developer tools or Firebug have too much noise to make sense of my own code.
-I needed a tool that would remove all of the noise of external or core JavaScript code.
+I've found that Chrome's developer tools or Firebug have too much noise to make much sense of my own code.
+I needed a tool that would remove all of the noise.
 Kojak helps you focus on the performance of your own code and eliminate the clutter.
 It's helped me / my project to significantly speed up our JavaScript code.
 Hopefully it can help you and your projects.

 ####Dependencies
 The core of Kojak has no external dependencies.
 I've worked hard to avoid using any other libraries so that the tool is